silverstripe/silverstripe-spamprotection/README.md

 ## Using Spam Protection with User Forms

 This module provides an `EditableSpamProtectionField` wrapper which you can add to your UserForm instances.
-After installing this module and running `/dev/build` to rebuild the database, your Form Builder interface will have an option for `Spam Protection Field`.
+After installing this module and running `sake db:build --flush` to rebuild the database, your Form Builder interface will have an option for `Spam Protection Field`.
 The type of spam protection used will be based on your currently selected SpamProtector instance.